pupil-labs/pupil-docs/src/invisible/user-guide/invisible-companion-app.md

 1) Enable 'Cloud Upload' in the Companion App settings
 2) Wait until your recording/s are uploaded to Pupil Cloud.
 In the recording view, uploaded recordings will show a cloud symbol with a tick
-3) Login to Pupil Cloud to view or download your recording/s!
+3) Login to [Pupil Cloud](https://cloud.pupil-labs.com "Pupil Cloud") to playback recordings, enrich data, and download.

 ### Local transfer
 1) Connect your OnePlus device to a PC via USB (using the USB cable supplied)